-(typically from concrete, cement, wood, stone, silica) and this can carry for large distances over a long period of time.
-Atlantic Cultivation will ensure compliance with all local, provincial and federal bylaws and place appropriate procedures to mitigate this type of contaminant.
+Construction activities that contribute to air pollution include: land clearing, operation of diesel engines, demolition, burning, and working with toxic materials.
+All construction sites generate high levels of dust (typically from concrete, cement, wood, stone, silica) and this can carry for large distances over a long period of time.
+Atlantic Cultivation will ensure compliance with all local, provincial and federal bylaws and follow appropriate procedures to mitigate this type of contaminant.